aicookie/Five_chess_Akoti/README.md

-the code is for 2022/1/1 to beggining i hope someone will help us to make that call "Akoti" AI but please don't destroy some file your self if you help us , thank you.
+the code is for 2022/1/1 to beggining i hope someone will help us to make that call "Akoti" AI you can't do the code you self so i will ask some questions for you

+also this is a open source
+this source it is do it all with python if have some trouble does python can't do it we will use other languages to help it

+thank you.